PriyankaKhire/SystemDesign/SysDesigns/Tinder/README.md

 1. When the person logs in, they need to be able to see the recommended users with as little latency as possible.
 2. The system should be highly available.

+<h3>Capacity Estimations</h3>

+- Storage:
+  - 50 million members
+    - Assume each member meta data record is 100KB then to store member data we need 50million * 100Kb = 5TB of storage space
+    - Assume we allow 10 pics of max size 3MB each per profile, we need 50million * 10 * 3MB = 187.5 TB of storage for media.
+- Reads: Reads would be in the form of showing our users the recommended profiles in their geographic region.
+The reads depend on daly active users and how many maximum profiles they are shown a day
+  - Assume we have 1million daly active users and at max each user is shown 100 profiles
+    - then each user is reading = 100 profiles * (user metadata 100KB + pics (3MB * 10)) = 3.01GB per day
+    - 1million users are reading a total of 3.01PB a day
+- Writes:
+  - Writes can be in the form of
+    - user sign ups
+    - users updating their profiles

+This is a read heavy system.
+(Since we are not considering chatting as part of this design)